kudobuilder/operators/repository/kafka/docs/v1.3/configuration.md

 Let's see this with an example:
 ```
 $ kubectl kudo install kafka --instance=my-kafka-name \
-  -p ZOOKEEPER_URI=zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181 \
+  -p ZOOKEEPER_URI=zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181 \
 ```
-In the above example KUDO Kafka cluster will connect to the Zookeeper cluster available via following DNS names `zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181`
+In the above example KUDO Kafka cluster will connect to the Zookeeper cluster available via following DNS names `zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181`

 The Kafka cluster topology is persisted in a Zookeeper node.
 Every node in Zookeeper's namespace is identified by a path.

 Two Kafka clusters can share the same Zookeeper but sharing the same path can lead to a corrupt state for both Kafka clusters.
-To avoid this to happen, KUDO Kafka persists its cluster topology in zk node with same name as KUDO Kafka instance.
+To avoid this, KUDO Kafka persists its cluster topology in the ZooKeeper node with same name as KUDO Kafka instance.

-Let's for example see what will the zk path look like in the above example where we just configured `ZOOKEEPER_URI`:
+For example, let's see what the ZooKeeper path would look like in the above example, where we configured `ZOOKEEPER_URI`:
 ```
 $ kubectl kudo install kafka --instance=my-kafka-name \
-  -p ZOOKEEPER_URI=zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181 \
+  -p ZOOKEEPER_URI=zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181 \
 ```

-In the above example KUDO Kafka will connect the Zookeeper present in `zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181` and will create a Zookeeper node in path `/my-kafka-cluster`.
+In the above example, KUDO Kafka will connect to the Zookeeper present at `ZOOKEEPER_URI=zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181` and will create a Zookeeper node in path `/my-kafka-name`.

 ###### Using a custom Zookeeper node path:

-You can also decide to chose a custom Zookeeper node path, using the KUDO Kafka parameter `ZOOKEEPER_PATH` Let's see this with an example:
+You can also use a custom Zookeeper node path, using the KUDO Kafka parameter `ZOOKEEPER_PATH` Let's see this with an example:
 ```
 $ kubectl kudo install kafka --instance=my-kafka-name \
-  -p ZOOKEEPER_URI=zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181 \
+  -p ZOOKEEPER_URI=zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181 \
   -p ZOOKEEPER_PATH=/custom-path
 ```
-In the above example KUDO Kafka will connect the Zookeeper present in `zk-zookeeper-0.zk-hs:2181,zk-zookeeper-1.zk-hs:2181,zk-zookeeper-2.zk-hs:2181` and will create a Zookeeper node in path `/custom-path`.
+In the above example, KUDO Kafka will connect to the Zookeeper present at `ZOOKEEPER_URI=zookeeper-instance-zookeeper-0.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-1.zookeeper-instance-hs:2181,zookeeper-instance-zookeeper-2.zookeeper-instance-hs:2181` and will create a Zookeeper node in path `/custom-path`.

 ##### Docker image